gordonje/missourian_analytics/README.md

 	# CREATE DATABASE [db_name];
 	# \q

-Now we can explore this CMS data a bit more:
+Now we can explore these CMS data a bit more:

 *	There were 107,422 articles published between July 2002 and...apparently December 2020.
 Seems like a bug, but one that only affected 13 articles.
 *	Most articles are filed in at least on section of the Missourian.
 Only 379 were not.
 *	Half of the articles were filed in multiple sections.
 Only on article was filed in eight section.
 Apparently, [when there's a Harry Potter movie opening](http://www.columbiamissourian.com/a/116132/harry-potter-fans-flock-to-columbia-for-midnight-movie-release/), everybody wants a piece.

-So now grab the goods and head back over to Postgres:
+So now we can grab the goods and head back over to Postgres:
 *	[This query](https://github.com/gordonje/missourian_analytics/blob/master/sql/export_from_cms.sql) will create a .csv file containing a record of each section in which it article has been filed.
 *	Switch back to Postgres and run [these queries](https://github.com/gordonje/missourian_analytics/blob/master/sql/import_cms_data.sql) in order to import this file into Postgres.

 Data caveats
 ------------

-Your data is never as complete it might seem at first glance, and you've got to be honest with yourself (and your audience) regarding what exactly you've accounted for and what's missing.
+Your data are never as complete they might seem at first glance, and you've got to be honest with yourself (and your audience) regarding what exactly is accounted for and what's missing.
 The "known unknowns", if you care to get all epistemological about it.

 For example, the Social Flow message report data is not at all a complete picture of the attention Missourian articles have garnered on Facebook and Twitter.
-Rather, it merely accounts for the attention that content garnered via posts on the Missourian's official Facebook and Twitter accounts, which are run by the Missourian's social engagement team.
+Rather, it merely accounts for how much attention was paid to posts on the Missourian's official Facebook and Twitter accounts, which are run by the Missourian's social engagement team.
 No doubt there are plenty of other folks promoting Missourian content via their personal Facebook and Twitter accounts: Reporters, editors and photographers sharing their own work and their co-workers' work as well as audience members who may share links to whatever content they like.

-The data we currently have doesn't tell us anything about those non-official social media posts and the attention they garnered.
+The data we currently have doesn't tell us anything about those non-official social media posts and the attention they received.